ideasonpurpose/docker-phpunit-watch/README.md

 }
 ```

+## Upgrading phpunit.xml

+For projects set up on an earlier version of PHPUnit, it will report a deprecated schema error like this:

+> 1) Your XML configuration validates against a deprecated schema.
+Migrate your XML configuration using "--migrate-configuration"!

+To upgrade the project's **phpunit.xml** file, open a shell using docker-compose, then run `phpunit --migrate-configuration`

 ## Local Development

 To iterate on this project locally, build the image using the same name as the Docker Hub remote.
 Docker will use the local copy.
 Specify `dev` if you're using using versions.